Sanket-negi/Python-Code-Execution-Server/readme.md

 Timeout Handling: Limits execution time to prevent infinite loops or long-running code.

 ## Tech Stack
-- Python : versatile, high-level, interpreted, easy-to-learn programming language.
+- ` Python ` : versatile, high-level, interpreted, easy-to-learn programming language.
-- Flask: A lightweight Python web framework to build APIs.
+- ` Flask `: A lightweight Python web framework to build APIs.
-- Subprocess: Used to run Python code in a separate process.
+- ` Subprocess `: Used to run Python code in a separate process.
-- Timeouts: To prevent long or malicious code from running indefinitely.
+- ` Timeouts ` : To prevent long or malicious code from running indefinitely.

 ## Prerequisites